Halo-Michael/networkfixer/README.md

 # Network Fixer

-The tool will enable network access for Chinese iPhones in iOS 12 or iOS 13.
+The tool will enable network access for Chinese iPhones in iOS 11 to iOS 13.

 ## Background

-* Due to regional regulations, Chinese iPhones may suffer from offline of checkra1n loader and cydia app.
+* Due to regional regulations, Chinese iPhones may suffer from offline of jailbreak apps.

 * The idea came from @laoyur.
 The detail can be found at: https://github.com/pwn20wndstuff/Undecimus/issues/136